 How They Work

-Academic Year 2018-2019 Meal Plans
+Academic Year 2021-2022 Meal Plans

-*Undergraduate students residing in campus-managed apartments are required to select a meal plan.
-If a meal plan is not selected, the student will be defaulted to the Gold 19 plan.
-Campus-managed apartments are defined as Ludwell, Tribe Square, Cabell and Nicholas apartments and the Grad Complex.
+*Campus-managed apartments are defined as Ludwell, Tribe Square, Cabell and Nicholas apartments and the Grad Complex.